 If you live where it's hot and humid, an air conditioner will draw off moisture from inside air.
 If you live where it's cold and humid, heating will reduce the relative humidity of inside air.
 See: thermodynamic concept of relative humidity.
-But if the temperature outside is ideal or only slightly cool, then you do not want to apply heating or air conditioning.
+But if the temperature outside is ideal or only slightly cool, then a heating or air conditioning system is unnecessary.

-If the temperature outside is ideal, then a dehumidifier is likely needed?
+If the temperature outside is ideal but overly humid, is a dehumidifier needed?
 Before reading this section, read Whole House Ventilation, energy.gov

 If you have a mostly sealed environment, such as most modern living spaces, even a low powered and relatively silent peltier dehumidifier can have an impact.
 A few percentage points can keep dew and mold from forming.